anirudh717/Numerical-Programming/C++/1) Linear Advection/README_Linear_Advection.md

-This is a 1-d Linear advection solver in C++, originally implemented as part of my Numerical Methods course.
+This is a 1-d Linear advection solver in C++, originally implemented as part of my ME-581 (Numerical Methods) course HW.
 The 2nd order accurate Lax-Wendroff Scheme has been used here for stability purposes.

 The python plotting visualizer yields this: